ccgilroy/ccgilroy-cv/gilroy_cv.md

 Jeffrey Arnold, \textbf{Connor Gilroy}, Daiki Hiramori, and Stephen Winkler.
 "Gendered Language Characteristics and Support for Homosexuality: An Exploratory Analysis of Afrobarometer Data." \textit{in progress}

 Anna Filippova, \textbf{Connor Gilroy}, Ridhi Kashyap, Antje Kirchner, Allison C Morgan, Kivan Polimis, Adaner Usmani, and Tong Wang.
-"Humans in the Loop:  Incorporating Expert and Crowdsourced Knowledge for Predictions using Social Survey Data." \textit{revise and resubmit}
+"Humans in the Loop:  Incorporating Expert and Crowdsourced Knowledge for Predictions using Social Survey Data." \textit{conditional acceptance}

 \textbf{Connor Gilroy}.
-"The Distinctness of Gay Neighborhood Change: Contextual Coherence and Divergence among Gay and Other Neighborhoods." \textit{Master's Thesis, in progress}
+"How Distinct is Gay Neighborhood Change?
+Patterns and Variation in Gayborhood Trajectories." \textit{in progress}

 \textbf{Connor Gilroy} and Ridhi Kashyap.
 "Extending the Demography of Sexuality with Digital Trace Data." \textit{in progress}